 Hear Joanna Mell play a Thormahlen harp.
 All tunes except 4 are played on her Cherry Swan.

-THE S-Curve Cygnet Pillar
+The Cygnet Pillar

 The pillar of the Cynget has been redesigned to look like our new Serenade harp.
 It makes it a little more compact.
 It gives this harp a beautiful nighttime sillouette.

 Walnut, Cherry, Maple and Koa Cygnets

 The piano pin block in the center of the harp neck makes the neck virtually unbreakable.
 The same construction is used on the Swans and the Cygnets.
 The harp below is a Walnut Swan which has the stained neck.

 To make the harp neck, Dave takes a piece of wood that is like the wood the harp box is made out of and splits it down the center.
 He opens it up and puts the piano pin block in between, like a sandwich, with the bread being the harp wood and the piano pin block being the sandwich filling.
 He glues it all together to make a gorgeous and strong harp neck.